Three point interaction of Dirac fermions with higher spin particles and discrete symmetries: Dirac bilinears in even and odd spacetimes

 Since $\Gamma_\star$ anti-commutes with $\beta$ and $\Gamma^{\mu}$, the axial rotations mix the even rank bilinears among themselves but keep the odd rank bilinears invariant.
 The action of this transformation on the bilinears is as follows

 Later we will explore the consequences due to these field rotations.
 The space of all the independent bilinears in a chiral asymmetric theory is given by as

-In odd $D=2m+1$ spacetime, the massless Dirac spinors transform as the irreducible representations of the Little group $Spin(2m-1)$; There is no chirality matrix in odd spacetime dimensions.
-Therefore, the only possible Dirac bilinear, which transforms as a rank $r$ tensor of the Lorentz group are
+In odd $D=2m+1$ spacetime, the one particle states of the massless Dirac spinors transform under the direct sum $\rho\oplus \rho$, where $\rho$ is the unique spinor representations of the Little group $Spin(2m-1)$.
+Since there is no chirality matrix in odd spacetime dimensions, the only possible Dirac bilinear, which transforms as a rank $r$ tensor of the Lorentz group are

-All the irreducible bilinears would have rank $0\leq \tilde{r}\leq m-1$ by the virtue of \eqref{oddgammarelation}.
-Unlike even dimensions, the Dirac spinors in odd spacetime only enjoy the vector rotation symmetry $\mathcal{U}(\theta)$ which keeps the bilinear $\mathbb{M}^{(r,s)}$ invariant.
+As we have discussed in appendix \ref{app:productofoddirrpes}, all the irreducible bilinears of Dirac spinors in $D=2m+1$ would have rank $0\leq \tilde{r}\leq m-1$.
+The construction of these bilinears using group theory is also discussed briefly in appendix \ref{app:Projectionofodddimirreps}.
+Unlike even spacetime dimensions, the Dirac spinors in odd spacetime only enjoy the vector rotation symmetry $\mathcal{U}(\theta)$ which keeps the bilinear $\mathbb{M}^{(r,s)}$ invariant.
 Therefore, we cannot flip the sign of the Dirac bilinears in odd spacetime dimensions.
 As we will see, this has an important consequence over the signs of interaction terms.
 Unlike even dimensions, the mass term in odd dimensions might break certain discrete symmetries like $C, R,$ or $T$.
 Therefore, adding a Dirac mass term in a theory of Dirac spinors in odd spacetime is not always possible.
-We will discuss the mass term in section \ref{sec:ckrydiraccrt}.
+We will discuss the mass term briefly in section \ref{sec:ckrydiraccrt}.
+For the purpose of three point interactions, the Dirac spinors are always massless.